 The thermostat electrical leads are low voltage for safety.
 Connect the thermostat red wires to the red wires exiting the compressor unit.
+There is no polarity requirement.

 110-VOLT CIRCUIT

 A separate 15-amp breaker is required for the 110-volt supply.
 The Shore Assist is provided with a 3 wire male plug.
 A standard dedicated receptacle mounted next to the unit is recommended.
 Secure all wiring as necessary.